-Many people have medical diseases and conditions that require them to see a doctor regularly.
+Many people have medical diseases or conditions that require them to see a doctor regularly.

 Some employers require their employees to have physical exams as part of the pre-employment screening process.

-There are annual preventative health screenings we are advised to have to help detect certain conditions, such as breast cancer and colorectal cancer after we reach a certain age.
+There are annual preventative health screenings we're advised to have to help detect certain conditions, such as breast cancer and colorectal cancer, after we reach a certain age.